rosflight/rosflight_ros_pkgs/README.md

 # ROSflight2

-This repository contains the ROS2 stack for interfacing with an autopilot running the ROSflight firmware.
+This repository contains an in-development ROS2 stack for interfacing with an autopilot running the ROSflight firmware.
 For more information on the ROSflight autopilot firmware stack, visit http://rosflight.org.
 Please note that the documentation currently is written for ROS1 and while most of it is still relevant, some of the details for building and using the ROS2 companion-computer stack (not the ROSflight firmware) has changed.
 See below for updated instructions.

 The following sections describe each of the packages contained in this stack.